raubana/AttackOfTheMimics/readme.txt

 1)  Attack

     Press your primary fire (Default: Mouse Left Button) to attack.

     By default, the claws do 15 damage.
-However, the claws can do up to 4 times this amount of damage if the conditions are right.
+However, the claws can do up to 4 times this amount of damage if the conditions are right:

-    You can do up to 2 times more damage based on how much stamina you have, as long and you're not tired.
+        You can do up to 2 times more damage based on how much stamina you have.

-    You can also do up to 2 times more damage if you attack a person's back.
+        You can do up to 2 times more damage if you attack a person's back.

     You cannot attack if you are tired!

 2)  Mimic

     The mimic ability is used to mimic props around the map.
 To mimic a prop, go up to it and press your secondary fire (Default: Mouse Right Button) while aiming at it.

     Bear in mind, you can only mimic props of certian dimentions and volumes.
     You might not be able to mimic something if it's too thin, too small, too long, too tall, or too large.

     Remember: hit your walk key (Default: Left-Alt) to toggle between first person and third person perspective.

 3)  Scream
     The scream ability allows a mimic to refill their stamina completly, but there is a 30 second cool-down period.
 To scream, press your reload key (Default: R).

     During the cool-down period, a mimic will be louder.